icewind1991/SMB/README.md

 fclose($fh);
 ```

-**Note**: write() will truncate your file to 0bytes.
-You may open a writeable stream with append() which will point
+**Note**: write() will truncate your file to 0bytes and sets the cursor to the beginning.
+You may set the optional flag `truncate` to `false` to overcome this.
+You may also use append() which will set
-the cursor to the end of the file or create it if it does not exists yet. (append() is only compatible with libsmbclient-php)
+the cursor to the end of the file or create it if it does not exist yet. (append() is only compatible with libsmbclient-php)

 ```php
 $fh = $share->append('test.txt');
 fwrite($fh, 'bar');